marciof/Eon/specification/specification.md

 Calling a function creates a new [bindings](#bindings) map from the [deferred](#defer) function call itself, [prototypically](#prototype) inherited from the current bindings in scope, and then evaluates it using the new bindings returning the result.
 Calling an empty function evaluates to itself.

+Tail calls are guaranteed to be efficient and use a similar amount of memory as an iterative loop.

 - **Prototype:** empty [function](#function), `()`
 - **Base Prototype:** empty [map](#map), `{:}`